 One can scarcely turn around without hearing and seeing references to the devil or demons.
 Pause for a moment and think about how often this happens.

 Turn on the television.
 Go to the movies.
 Visit a bookstore.
 How often is the subject of the devil, demons, angels or the spirit world in general spoken or written about?
 Whole television series are dedicated to these subjects, with more appearing all the time.
-Movies have focused on the devil for many years.
-But now they come more often—and are more odd, bizarre, strange, macabre and frightening than ever before!
+Movies and books have focused on the devil for many years.
+But now they come more often—and are more odd, bizarre, macabre and frightening than ever before!

 Consider the “Harry Potter” phenomenon.
 Some authors write almost exclusively about the spirit world, often mixing a false understanding of prophecy into the plot line—and legions of fans purchase their every book.